hamedbehzadi/CUB70-PartSegmentationDataset/README.md

 If you use the dataset in a publication, please cite the dataset as bellow.

+Hamed Behzadi-Khormouji, Jose Oramas.
+"A Protocol for Evaluating Model Interpretation Methods from Visual Explanations".
+Winter Conference on Applications of Computer Vision (WACV), 2023.

 @article{eval_protocol,
   title={A Protocol for Evaluating Model Interpretation Methods from Visual Explanations}, author={Behzadi-Khormouji, Hamed, Oramas, Jos{\'e}},